zfcampus/zf-content-validation/README.md

 #### `ZF\ContentValidation\ContentValidationListener`

-This listener is attached to the `MvcEvent::EVENT_ROUTE` at priority `-650`.
-It's primary purpose is utilize the configuration in order to determine if the current request's controller service name to be dispatched has a configured input filter.
-If it does, it will travers the mappings from the configuration file to create the appropriate input filter (from configuration or the input filter plugin manager) in order to validate the incoming data.
+This listener is attached to the `MvcEvent::EVENT_ROUTE` event at priority `-650`.
+Its purpose is to utilize the `zf-content-validation` configuration in order to determine if the current request's selected controller service name has a configured input filter.
+If it does, it will traverse the mappings from the configuration file to create the appropriate input filter (from configuration or the Zend Framework 2 input filter plugin manager) in order to validate the incoming data.
 This particular listener utilizes the data from the `zf-content-negotiation` data container in order to get the deserialized content body parameters.

 ZF2 Services
 ============